DevExpress/dotnet-eud/reporting-for-web/articles/report-designer/create-reports/table-reports.md

 2. [Bind the report](../bind-to-data.md) to a required data source.

 3. Add the [Page Header](../introduction-to-banded-reports.md) band to the report to print the column headers at the top of every document page.
-To do this, expand the **Actions** category and click **Insert Page Header Band**.
+To do this, from the report's context menu, select the **Insert Page Header Band** command.

     ![](../../../images/eurd-web-table-report-insert-page-header.png)